kristinemlarson/gnssrefl/README.md

 ### Acknowledgements <a name="acknowledgements"></a>

-People that helped me with this code include [Radon Rosborough](https://github.com/raxod502), Joakim Strandberg, and Johannes Boehm.
-I also thank Peter Shearer and Lisa Tauxe for some very nice Python lecture notes.

-This documentation was updated on November 19, 2020.
+[Radon Rosborough](https://github.com/raxod502) helped me with my many python questions.
+Joakim Strandberg provided python RINEX translators, and Johannes Boehm provided source code for the refraction correction.

 Kristine M. Larson

+This documentation was updated on February 17, 2021.